Social Sciences BA (Hons)

 HNC

-Pass in Social Sciences/Social Care with B in the graded unit.
+• Pass in Social Sciences/Social Services with grade B in the graded unit.

 T Level